-We have a program in place under which each of our executive officers receive severance benefits if he or she is terminated without cause or if he or she is terminated for "good reason" (e.g., a material diminution in his or her responsibilities, authority, powers, functions, duties or compensation or a material change in the geographic location at which he or she must perform his or her employment), and thereafter sign a general release of claims.
-Additionally, each named executive officer receives severance benefits if, within a period of time following a corporate transaction or a change in control, he or she is terminated without cause or is terminated for "good reason."
+We have a program in place under which our executive officers receive severance benefits if they are terminated without cause or if they terminate their employment for "good reason" (e.g., a material diminution in his or her responsibilities, authority, powers, functions, duties or compensation or a material change in the geographic location at which he or she must perform his or her employment), and thereafter sign a general release of claims.
+Additionally, named executive officers receive severance benefits if, within a period of time following a corporate transaction or a change in control, they are terminated without cause or they terminate for "good reason."
 The terms of these arrangements and the amounts payable under them are described in more detail below under "-Potential Payments Upon Termination or Change in Control."
-We provide these arrangements because we believe that, in a competitive market for talent, some severance arrangements are necessary to attract and retain high quality executives.
+We provide these arrangements because we believe that, in a competitive market for talent some severance arrangements are necessary to attract and retain high quality executives.
 In addition, the change in control benefit allows the executives to maintain their focus on our business during a period when they otherwise might be distracted.